New York. The city that never sleeps. We have visited many times now, and still feel we’ve barely scratched the surface of what it has to offer.

 Further Reading

-- An attraction pass will likely save you money on your visit to the city if you visit enough attractions.
-See our review of the top New York passes for our thoughts on which are best.
+- An attraction pass can save real money if you visit enough sights.
+See our New York attraction passes guide for the full comparison.

-- We have a complete guide to visiting the Empire State Building
+- Our complete guide to the Empire State Building has booking and visit specifics.

-- If you enjoy walking tours, check out our review of some of the Take Walks New York walking tours
+- If you enjoy walking tours, our review of the Take Walks New York walking tours has more.

-- Wondering how much to budget for your trip?
-We have a guide to how much it costs to travel in the USA to help you plan
+- Wondering how to budget the rest of the trip?
+Our guide to how much it costs to travel in the USA covers the wider context.

-- If you’re heading on from New York and thinking of hiring a car, take a look at our tips for driving in the USA
+- Heading on from New York and renting a car?
+Our tips for driving in the USA guide has more.

-- If you’re looking for a guide to New York, we can recommend the Frommer’s EasyGuide to New York City.
+- For a printed New York guide, we’d recommend the Frommer’s EasyGuide to New York City.

 Eve Mitchell says